We recommend reading the PDF version of the manifesto.

 Checkout is the central nervous system of your revenue engine firing off neurons in all directions, waiting for responses, while simultaneously needing to be a seamless experience.
 It is the most complex piece of software in commerce — and simply slimming it down is no longer an option.

 On the surface, it appears to be an optimized checkout frontend.
 However, on the backend lies a sophisticated platform embedded with hundreds of integrations and configurations.
-Beyond integrations, the Bolt platform includes Convert (everything conversion), Approve (approval-first fraud engine), and Collect (collecting payments) — solving the checkout problems above from every angle.
+Beyond integrations, the Bolt platform includes Checkout (everything conversion), Fraud Protection (approval-first fraud engine), and Payments (payments processing solution) — solving the checkout problems above from every angle.

 Ultimately, our goal is to help democratize commerce by making buying effortless, everywhere.
 We strive to help merchants of all sizes sell more, grow faster, and be more competitive against goliaths like Amazon.
 And, the Bolt platform does so by solving their biggest three challenges: